-A national company is on the hunt for their next Executive.
-They are looking for someone with very specific traits, traits that we have identified as correlating to success in this organization.
+A national company was on the hunt for their next Executive.
+They were looking for someone with very specific traits, traits that we have identified as correlating to success in this organization.
 They also needed to diversify their search in order to find candidates who would not normally be part of their target candidate pool.

 In looking for their next C-Level the current Executive team knew they could not trust the search to traditional Executive Search firms; nor would they pay the high fees associated with those firms.

 Challenge: How do you source and recruit new Executive talent, on a National scale, that targets the right personality traits and helps to build a candidate pool of future leaders within the organization?

 As soon as the departure of the current Executive in the role was announced, we were in contact with the COO planning this Executive Search project.
 Our process began by spending a few hours with key stakeholders within the organization to truly understand the profile of their next Executive.
 We scheduled, filmed and edited a video of the COO describing the role and who they were looking for to be their next leader.
 We designed and launched one of our Experience Pages for the role.
 We completed all of this in less than a week.
 The Experience Page was the key marketing tool for the search, telling the story of this role in the context of the entire organization.
 This is a page that has been easily shared by all employees to their various social and professional networks.

 In parallel to the above efforts, we began sourcing candidates immediately – many of whom we had existing relationships with through our previous blog, JobberTechTalk.
 Upon sourcing and pre-screening candidates, we presented them, in our Candidate Portal, to the current Executive in charge of the search for easy administration.

 Prior to the official launch of the search, key leadership was brought together to review the final job description and strategy.
 All gave a very excited approval to our approach.